yracine/device-type.myFlair/README.md

 - (d) <b>Location set for your ST account under the ST classic mobile app  </b>

-Under the ST classic mobile app, click on the 3-horizontal lines- "hamburger"- menu in the upper left corner, and then the "gear'" icon to review your location and save it.
+<b>Under the ST classic mobile app</b>, click on the 3-horizontal lines- "hamburger"- menu in the upper left corner, and then the "gear'" icon to review your location and save it.

 - (e) <b>Determine your shard, please consult this thread: </b>